pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ## **How we teach this**
 * dataloader documentation should be updated to include:
   * Add a new parameter: num_batch_workers
-  * Revise prefetch_factor parameter description
+  * Revise parameter description: prefetch_factor

 ## Resolution
 We decided to do it.
 X% of the engineering team actively approved of this change.